 I wanted to concentrate on the commitment one is making while performing.

-I translated this into two different physical images:
+I translated this into two works:

 One of ‘getting up’ and another of ‘trying again’.